wufoo/docs/source/includes/_entries.md

 UpdatedBy - The user name of the person who updated the entry in the Entry Manager will appear in this element.

-<b id='entries-system'>The System Fields are:</b>
+<b id='entries-system'>If you add the `system` query parameter, some addtional metadata fields will be included.
+The System Fields are:</b>

 IP - The IP Address of the user submitting the form.

-Last Page Accessed - If a user did not complete the form, this number represents the last page the user did submit.
+LastPage - This represents the last page the user submitted.

-Completion Status - Is a one or zero, representing either completed (1) or incomplete.
+CompleteSubmission - Represents either a completed (`1`) or incomplete/partial (`0`) entry.

-Status - Indicates what state your payment is in.
+Status - Indicates the payment status.
 An example is ‘Paid’.
-To see more payment types, check out the payment status documentation
+More info [here](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Entry-Manager#payment)

-PurchaseTotal - The total purchase, after discounts, etc.
+PurchaseTotal - The total amount charged for the transaction.
+This is the final total we send to the payment processor

-Currency - The type of currency.
-An example is USD.
+Currency - The currency used.
+This is the currency value we send to the payment processor

-TransactionId - The confirmation number sent back from the merchant gateway.
+TransactionId - The confirmation number sent back from the payment processor.

-MerchantType - The merchant name.
-An example is authnet
+MerchantType - The name of the payment processor used.
+This is determined by which pyament integration is set up.
+There is a full list [here](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Payment-Settings)

 ### Filtering